8 Houston Utility Assistance Programs To Help You Pay Your Utility Bills

 In most deferment plans you are required to pay 50% of the amount you owe upfront.
 The rest will be paid in monthly installments.

 To learn more about Deferred Payment Plans you can call Reliant at 1.866.222.7100.

 TXU helps low income clients by offering an Energy Assistance Program.
 The qualifications are pretty straight forward because essentially anyone receiving the following benefits qualify:

 Once you submit your SNAP or Medicaid information TXU will enroll you into the program and see your utility bill discount in about 2 billing cycles.

-To receive a TXU Energy payment extension you can call them at 1.800.242.9113.
+To learn more about TXU payment arrangements you can call them at 1.800.242.9113.
 Its best to call them prior to the date of any disconnection notices that you receive.
 Individuals who may be ill with COVID or even temporarily unemployed are also encouraged to call this number to speak about payment options.

 For a complete list of answers to any questions you have paying your bill, you can see the TXU Frequently Asked Questions page.

 Green Mountain Energy customers in Houston can utilize the following programs to help with their light bill.

 Like other energy plans mentioned, this one provides customers with extra time beyond the original due date to pay their bill without being disconnected.
 The only requirement for this plan is you call them prior to the actual disconnection notice date.
 You should also know that you will have to pay a disconnection notice fee and a disconnect recovery fee.